sam-paech/auto-antislop/README.md

 #### Fine-Tuning Parameters

 *   **`finetune_use_unsloth`:** Supports unsloth or transformers/trl.
 Unsloth has lower vram usage but it doesn't work with all modesl in this pipeline.
-*   **`finetune_mode`:** Set to "ftpo" or "dpo".
+*   **`finetune_mode`:** Set to "ftpo", "dpo" or "dpo_final_token".
 FTPO is our trainer implemented specifically for the preference dataset we generate in this pipeline.
-It's more surgical in training out the slop words without impacting the weights otherwise, compared to DPO.
+It's more gentle in training out slop without causing model degradation, compared to DPO.
 *   **`finetune_early_stopping_wins`:** This stops training when "chosen" tokens are preferred more than "rejected" tokens by this fraction.
 Early stopping is important to avoid overtraining.
-We find a good number is 0.8-0.85.
+We find a good number is 0.8-0.9.
 Some models will degrade more easily than others, in which case you can try a lower stopping threshold.
-*   **`finetune_lora_r`:** FTPO works best with a high lora rank (128-256), likely much higher than you are used to.
-This is because we are trying to do surgical updates of weights, and a high rank means less collateral damage on unrelated weights.
-Feel free to experiment; ymmv.
+*   **`finetune_lora_r`:** FTPO works best with a high lora rank (128-256), which may be higher than is commonly used.
+We find these high ranks allow for better accuracy with less degradation.
 *   **`finetune_target_modules`:** The modules we target in fine tuning seems to be model dependent in terms of what works best.
 Check out the training recipes in `configs/` for working examples, or try just `["lm_head"]` for a minimally invasive fine-tune.
+*   **`finetune_freeze_early_layers`:** Set "true" to freeze all layers during training except the last n.
+This keeps model behaviour close to reference and avoids degradation.
+*   **`finetune_n_layers_unfrozen`:** The number of late layers unfrozen during training (default 5).
 *   **`finetune_learning_rate`:** Set the learning rate manually.
-*   **`finetune_auto_learning_rate`:** OR use an automatic learning rate that adjusts to dataset size, batch size & lora rank.
+*   **`finetune_auto_learning_rate`:** Set "true" to use an automatic learning rate that adjusts to dataset size, batch size & lora rank.
 Adjustable via `finetune_auto_learning_rate_adjustment_scaling`.
 *   **`finetune_max_train_examples`:** The number of training examples.
 Suggest 8000-12000.

 #### FTPO Parameters